About Us

 Gateway Feeds & Farms

 Founded in 2020, Gateway Feeds and Farms (GFF) is a progressive social enterprise dedicated to transforming Ghana’s agriculture industry.
-GFF aims to support farmers involved in crops, poultry, and livestock by offering sustainable, innovative solutions throughout the entire agricultural value chain.
+GFF aims to support farmers engaged in crop, poultry, and livestock production by offering sustainable, innovative solutions across the entire agricultural value chain.

 Core Business Areas